colehearld/GrooveGuru/README.md

 # GrooveGuru README

+## What is GrooveGuru?

+GrooveGuru is a web application that recommends songs to a user based on their listening history on spotify.
+Recommendations are primarily determined by how the song *sounds*.
+The program does this by gathering metrics about the song from spotify and comparing them to a dataset of 600,000 different tracks using the k-nearest-neighbor algorithm.
+Users can then choose to like or dislike the recommendation to create greater accuracy for future recommendations.

 ## Setup Instructions

+**Note: In order to use GrooveGuru you MUST have a spotify account and be logged in on the browser**

 ### Step 1: Update Spotify Dataset Path
 In order to run GrooveGuru successfully, you need to configure the local path to the Spotify dataset.
 Navigate to `engine.py` and locate the `spotify_data_path` variable.
 Update its value with the path to your local dataset.